On this page:

 High-Assay Low-Enriched Uranium Demonstration

 On May 31, 2019, ACO signed a three-year contract with the DOE to deploy a cascade of 16 operating uranium enrichment centrifuges to demonstrate production of high-assay, low-enriched uranium (HALEU) in the form of uranium hexafluoride (UF6) with an enrichment limit of 19.75 weight percent U-235.
-The site for the HALEU demonstration facility is within the existing structures and areas leased by ACO from DOE in Piketon, Ohio.
+The site for the HALEU demonstration facility is within the existing ACP structures and areas leased by ACO from DOE in Piketon, Ohio.

-The HALEU demonstration program’s primary objectives are:
+The HALEU demonstration program’s primary objectives were:

 - Deploy a 16-machine cascade producing 19.75 weight percent U-235 enriched HALEU product; and